javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/rules.md

 See the [documentation for the `boundaries/element-types` rule](./dependencies.md) for more details.

-## No-unknown-files
+## no-unknown-files

 This rule ensures that all files in your project belong to a known element type (files matching [element descriptors](../setup/elements.md)).
 It helps maintain a well-defined architecture by preventing stray files from being even created.

 See the [documentation for the `boundaries/no-unknown-files` rule](./no-unknown-files.md) for more details.

-## Rules about dependencies to unknown or ignored files

-Next rules help you manage dependencies with files that do not belong to any known element, or with files that are explicitly ignored in the plugin settings:
+## no-unknown

-- [**No Unknown**](./no-unknown.md): This rule ensures that known files cannot import unknown files (files that do not match with any [element descriptor](../setup/elements.md)).
+This rule ensures that known files cannot import unknown files (files that do not match with any [element descriptor](../setup/elements.md)).
 It helps maintain clear boundaries by preventing dependencies on unclassified files.

 See the [documentation for the `boundaries/no-unknown` rule](./no-unknown.md) for more details.

+:::tip
+The restriction set by this rule can also be achieved with the **[`boundaries/element-types` rule](./dependencies.md)**, which allows you to specify rules based on the `isUnknown` property of the [elements selector](../setup/selectors.md), but it is provided as a shortcut for this common use case.
+You can choose to use either this specific rule or the `boundaries/element-types` for more granularity and flexibility based on your preference and needs.
+:::

+## no-ignored

-- [**No Ignored**](./no-ignored.md): This rule ensures that all known files can only import non-ignored files.
+This rule ensures that all known files can only import non-ignored files.
 It helps maintain the integrity of your architecture by preventing dependencies on files that are intentionally excluded from the architectural boundaries.

 See the [documentation for the `boundaries/no-ignored` rule](./no-ignored.md) for more details.

-:::tip
-Boundaries set by these rules can also be achieved with the **[`boundaries/element-types` rule](./dependencies.md)**, which allows you to specify rules based on the `isUnknown` and `isIgnored` properties of the [elements selector](../setup/selectors.md), but they are provided as separate rules as shortcuts for common use cases.
-You can choose to use either the specific rules or the `boundaries/element-types` for more granularity and flexibility based on your preference and needs.
-:::

 ## Deprecated legacy rules

 Some legacy rules that are not aligned with the new architecture and configuration system will be deprecated in oncoming major versions.
 They will continue working for now, but it is recommended to migrate them to `boundaries/element-types` as soon as possible, as they will eventually be removed.

-### Entry point
+### entry-point

 This rule ensures that elements cannot import files from another element except through the defined entry point for that type.